Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Acknowledgments

 \section{Acknowledgments}

-We are thankful for helpful discussions with Jamie Tayar, Meredith Joyce, Joel Zinn, and Alex Ji.
+We are thankful to our anonymous referee for helpful comments which improved this manuscript.
 MS would like to acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 Nous remercions le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG) de son soutien.
 MS thanks the LSSTC Data Science Fellowship Program, which is funded by LSSTC, NSF Cybertraining Grant \#1829740, the Brinson Foundation, and the Moore Foundation; her participation in the program has benefited this work.
 SLM acknowledges the support of the Australian Research Council through Discovery Project grant DP180101791 and the support of the UNSW Scientia Fellowship Program.
 This work was supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.
 B.D.M. is supported in part by the National Science Foundation through the NSF-BSF program (grant number AST-2009255).
 The Flatiron Institute is supported by the Simons Foundation.

 This work made use of the Third Data Release of the \galah Survey \citep{galah_sven_2021}.
 The \galah Survey is based on data acquired through the Australian Astronomical Observatory, under programs: A/2013B/13 (The \galah pilot survey); A/2014A/25, A/2015A/19, A2017A/18 (The \galah survey phase 1); A2018A/18 (Open clusters with HERMES); A2019A/1 (Hierarchical star formation in Ori OB1); A2019A/15 (The \galah survey phase 2); A/2015B/19, A/2016A/22, A/2016B/10, A/2017B/16, A/2018B/15 (The HERMES-TESS program); and A/2015A/3, A/2015B/1, A/2015B/19, A/2016A/22, A/2016B/12, A/2017A/14 (The HERMES K2-follow-up program).
 We acknowledge the traditional owners of the land on which the AAT stands, the Gamilaraay people, and pay our respects to elders past and present.
 This paper includes data that has been provided by AAO Data Central (\url{datacentral.org.au}).